Hollywood pedophile parties: Symptom of a rampant disease feeding on innocent children

-Eventually my mother met someone who shared her love of alcohol and shortly thereafter they were married.
-In the beginning, her new husband seemed kind and often brought me gifts and the attention I so desperately longed for.
+Eventually my mother met a man named Neale who shared her love of alcohol.
+In the beginning, Neale seemed kind and often brought me gifts and the attention I so desperately longed for.
 My fairy tale would soon take a darker turn, as he began molesting me often several times a day.

 Victims of child sex abuse are slowly and systematically trapped in an inescapable prison of silence using psychological blackmail and threats of violence against the child or their family.
 Pedophiles use all the above methods in a process known as “grooming” to wrap their victims in a cocoon of fear where many lay trapped until the end of their adult life.